mykelalvis/inventory-parent/README.md

 ## POM

-The POM for these components is based on the [InfrstructureBuilder Parent](https://github.com/infrastructurebuilder/ibparent) and will likely be kept up to the latest version of that.
+The POM for these components is based on the [InfrastructureBuilder Parent](https://github.com/infrastructurebuilder/ibparent) and will likely be kept up to the latest version of that.
 Specific overrides and requirements for the inventory application will be made in this project.

 ## Build